donomii/svarmr/README.md

 Simple modules can be a few lines long, and there are examples in Go, Racket, Perl, and C.

-## Useful modules
+## Features

-Svarmr already has some useful modules, to do things like monitor clipboard changes, report mDNS events and broadcast keys.
+Svarmr already has some useful modules, that monitor clipboard changes, respond to keys, speak text, and detect notes.

 ## Design